 Finally, readers who prefer short stories can take a taste of 16 stories in my collection Judgment Day And Other Dreams.
 The stories cover the range from space adventure to Earth-based surprises to dark fantasy.
 The collection has received multiple five-star reviews on Amazon!

-The sequel to STAR THIEF is GALACTIC RUINS that I hope to release sometime in June 2019.
-The novel I am currently writing is KILLER GEEZER, an urban fantasy/horror tale that has psychic elements.
-It should come out in March 2019.
+The novel I am currently writing is DEFYING DARKNESS, an urban fantasy tale that is the sequel to KILLER GEEZER.
+It should come out by Sept.
+7, 2019.
+The sequel to STAR THIEF is GALACTIC RUINS that I hope to release sometime in March 2020.

 If you like space navy stories, try the space fleet action thriller Battlecry!
 It explores what happens when both human and the Swarm wasps are attacked by amphibian-type aliens who think the universe is theirs to own!
 It is book 3 in the series that began with Battlestar.